Graygzou/graygzou.github.io/jekyll/_includes/projects-content/raven-content.markdown

 #### Goal decomposition
 <img class="class-diagram" src="/assets/project-images/raven/goals-composite.png">

-This process works just like the human brain : if you want to achieve something, you will decomposed this goal into many sub-goals easier to make archieve than the first one.
+This process works just like the human brain : if you want to achieve something, you will decomposed this goal into many sub-goals easier to solve than the first one.
 And if it's not enough yet, keep doing this until sub-goals granularity are simple enough to be code by a function or a line of code.
 This can be done with the composite design pattern like the picture shows.

 We can noticed that goals have three methods :
-* Activate()
+* `Activate()`
-* Process()
+* `Process()`
-* Terminate()
+* `Terminate()`

 Those are used to start a goal, keep track of the progress, and close a goal.
-This kind of abstraction is really useful, specially when game data make the bot change his goal priorities (ennemy showing up after passing a corner, ennemy fire coming from the back, etc.)
+This kind of abstraction is really useful, specially when game data make the bot change his goal priorities (enemy showing up after passing a corner, enemy fire coming from the back, etc.)

 #### Goals arbitration
 Once we know how to achieve each goal, we need to choose between available goals.
 To do so, a score is given to each goal for each update.
-This score is calculated with Desirability functions that take many game parameters in account and standardized to be in the range 0 (Low Desitability) to 1 (High Desirability).
+This score is calculated with Desirability functions that take many game parameters in account and standardized to be in the range 0 (Low Desirability) to 1 (High Desirability).
 The goal with the highest desirability is chose to be the next goal.

 In addition, a memory has been add to be able to stop a current goal, make some actions and resume the previous main goal.